Introduction

 - Baseline Monitoring:

-- Coordinate with EHS to conduct initial air monitoring (note: laboratories and research areas will be financially responsible for all monitoring costs/fees)
+- Coordinate with EHS to conduct initial air monitoring (note: initial monitoring will be provided by EHS for free, however laboratories and research areas that require ongoing monitoring to meet the regulation will be financially responsible for those monitoring costs/fees)

 - Schedule periodic monitoring based on usage and exposure levels (note: laboratories and research areas will be financially responsible for all monitoring costs/fees)